 Now, we realise two things: local or regional content is far more important and that actually created an overlapping between iflix and Netflix.
 In terms of content types, it’s 1 per cent of our libraries.

-So the reality is, if you’re upper social economic, Apple iPhone user, Western-educated, Netflix is an extraordinary service.
-If you like Korean, Chinese, Malay content etc, then iflix is an amazing accompaniment to that.
+So the reality is if you’re upper socio-economic/Apple iPhone user, Western-educated, Netflix is an extraordinary service.
+If you like Korean, Chinese and Malay content, then iflix is an amazing accompaniment to that.